 Capital assets used in governmental activities are not financial resources and are not reported in the funds. \$ 13,287,571 Property tax revenue recognition and the related reduction of deferred inflows of resources are subject to availability of funds in the fund financial statements.
 133,779 Penalty and interest on delinquent taxes is not receivable in the current period and is not reported in the funds.
-41.349 period and is not reported in the range.
-11,0017
+41,349

 Deferred amount on debt refundings for governmental activities are not financial resources and are not reported in the funds. \$ 723,770 Accrued interest on long-term liabilities is not payable with current financial resources and is not reported in the funds.
 (35,367) Long-term debt obligations are not due and payable in the current period and are not reported in the funds.
-(16,894,483) Adjustment to fund balances to arrive at net position. \$ (2,743,381) Amounts reported for change in net position of governmental activities in the star are different from change in fund balances in the governmental funds statement expenditures and changes in fund balances because: Change in fund balances. \$ 698,690 Governmental funds report capital outlays as expenditures.
+(16,894,483) Adjustment to fund balances to arrive at net position.
+(2,743,381) Amounts reported for change in net position of governmental activities in the sta are different from change in fund balances in the governmental funds statement expenditures and changes in fund balances because: Change in fund balances. \$ 698,690 Governmental funds report capital outlays as expenditures.
 However, for government-wide financial statements, the cost of capitalized assets is allocated over their estimated useful lives and reported as depreciation expense.
 This is the amount by which noncapitalized costs and depreciation expense exceeded capital outlay expenditures in the current year.
 (192,231) Governmental funds report principal payments on debt as expenditures.
 For the statement of activities, these transactions do not have any effect on net position.
 1,015,000 Revenues collected in the current year, which have previously been reported in the statement of activities, are reported as revenues in the governmental funds.
+(21,798) the 50 continental function (21,770)

-(21,798) Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
-(69,521) Change in net position of governmental activities. \$ 1,430,140
+Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.

+Change in net position of governmental activities.